Jean-Louis Gassée: 2002–present: After Be, Inc.

 After leaving Be, Gassée served as president and CEO of Computer Access Technology Corporation (CATC), a company which made network protocol analyzers, but left within a year (CATC was purchased in fall 2004 by LeCroy Corporation, a competitor).
 Gassée resurfaced as a general partner at Allegis Capital, a venture capital fund based in Palo Alto, California, where he is still in position.

 In November 2004, Gassée became chairman of PalmSource, Inc., where several former Be executives and engineers still worked.
 BeOS technology was being worked on for use in Palm OS "Cobalt" (Version 6), but as of February 2006, there were no major customers—including Palm, Inc. itself—who have committed to using the Cobalt release.

-In March 2006, he started writing a blog (in French) called Le blog de Jean-Louis Gassée (or, in English: Jean-Louis Gassée's Blog).
-The blog was active for a month and contains only four entries.
+In March 2006, he started writing a French-language blog; it was active for a month and contains four entries.

-He was seen at a Google Tech Talk in February 2007.

-In 2009, he started contributing regularly to the Monday Note blog, a newsletter covering the intersection of media and technology.
+In 2009, he started contributing regularly to the Monday Note blog, a newsletter covering the intersection of media and technology which is now a part of Medium.

-In 2010, Gassée says he was asked by Nokia to consult on the future of the company.
-He suggested Nokia fire CEO Olli-Pekka Kallasvuo and drop its Symbian operating system in favour of Google's Android.